 Ah well!
-I really did plan on getting it steamed backstage but somewhere along the way… I love this dress though and will be using it as my progress dress from now on.
-Let’s see if I can one day wear it on it’s own.
+I really did plan on getting it steamed backstage but somewhere along the way that plan did not pan out.
+I love this dress though and I’m happy I gave it some shine.

 Suzilee Chambers showed a fun line of swimwear and coverups next.
 Here are a couple of my favourite pieces from this Jamaican designer:

 Gorgeous one-piece!
-Don’t let your body size stop you from being sexy at the beach.
+Don’t let your body shape or size stop you from being sexy at the beach.
 Owww!

-Mutamba designed by Jacqueline Cohen gave us true island resort wear with beautiful greens and turquoises and flowy fabrics:
+Jamaican fashion line Mutamba showed pieces by Jacqueline Cohen.
+She gave us true island resort wear with beautiful greens and turquoises and flowy fabrics:

 Delia Alleyne of Trinidad and Tobago brought out a line called Steampunk Revolution featuring pieces from the industrial era: